marcellobarylli/stardiffusion/README.md

 - Image generation using pre-trained diffusion models from Hugging Face
 - Fine-tuning capabilities for customizing models on your own datasets
+- Support for standard datasets (CIFAR-10, MNIST, etc.) and custom image directories
 - Multi-GPU support via PyTorch DataParallel
 - Command-line interface for easy use
 - Modular design for extensibility

 ## Project Structure

-- `UNetFinetune.py`: Core classes for diffusion model loading, processing, and visualization
+- `DiffusionCore.py`: Core classes for diffusion model loading, processing, and visualization
 - `DiffusionFineTuner.py`: Classes and utilities for fine-tuning diffusion models
 - `main.py`: Command-line interface and entry point for the application